neonflux56/Portfolio/content/project/TextCraft/index.md

 </p>

 <div style="text-align:justify"><span>
-A sentiment score was used to as a measure to identify the general sentiment.
-The score distribution was analysed at various levels.
-Tts mean and standard deviation was calculated per response group.
+A sentiment score is used to as a measure to identify the general sentiment.
+The score distribution is analysed at various levels and its mean and standard deviation is calculated per response group.
 Following plots show the results of this analysis.
 </span></div>

 <p align="center" style="font-family:Georgia;font-size:75%;">